Virtual art exhibit helps Black creatives inspire racial justice

 “Throughout history,” Pecou said, “it is the records of our human experience, documented in paintings, sculpture, music and, more recently, film and television where we get the opportunity to not just be made aware of our history but to understand it.”

 Harris noted that connection with family and friends is also what she is missing most during the pandemic.
 A digital artist, she has been able to continue to create in her medium.
+And making digital art has never been easier with these amazing Procreate brushes here, why not try them now!

 She said the Black Art Rising digital exhibit by LIFEWTR is setting an example for large brands that should be taking a second look at their engagement — or lack thereof — with black creatives, contractors and employees.